wordofwarning/wordofwarning.org/current/2017-emergency/afternoon/index.md

 alien-lost.party | valcarcel-saez.net

 **Matrafisc Dance | *Soul's Paths: Journeys***
 "*The truest expression of a person is in its dance.
 Bodies never lie.*" — Agnes de Mille.
 Through a series of questions Matrafisc Dance invite you to share the journey of your soul.
 See your story journey through a stranger's body.
-Stories from participants will inform material for an upcoming performance of *Soul's Paths* at The Wonder Inn, 13-15 Oct 2017.<br>Supported using public funding by the National Lottery through Arts Council England.
+Stories from participants will inform material for an upcoming performance of *Soul's Paths* at The Wonder Inn, 13-15 Oct 2017.
+Supported using public funding by the National Lottery through Arts Council England.

 Matrafisc Dance is an artistic collaboration between Manchester-based Italian choreographers Antonello Apicella & Ina Colizza.
 Previous work includes *Periodo Blu* at Shoots (The Lowry) & Turn (Contact); *Bruise* at Turn & Courtyard Theatre, Hereford.